-In order to have a successful ITA negotiation, a number of critical success factors have to be included in the agreement.
+In order to have a successful ITA negotiation, a number of critical success factors there included in the agreement.
 These include:

-- Tariff elimination on the products identified above in one or two stages by now after than damary 1, 2000. - Acceptable rules of interpretation which make clear the negotiator's intert that the ITA's scope extends to furure generations of information technology products - Administrative Tools (for example, a policy process for making subicipatory ITA product coverage determinations, as well as an on-going review mechanism) within the WTO that would ensure the integrity of the agreement for ITA products coverage purposes. - Quad countries conclude an IIA by no later than the December 1996 Singapore WTO Summit.
-In order to achieve a speedy reallsation of the GIT, as many countries as possible should join the ITA at the Singapore Ministerial Meeting
+- Tariff elimination on the products identified above in one or two stages by now later than dangery 1, 2000. - Acceptable rules of interpretation which make clear the medication of interpretation which make clear the medication of interpretation products. - Administrative Tools (for example, a policy process for making anticipatory ITA product coverage determinations, as well as an on-going review mechanism) within the MTO that would ensure the integrity of the agreement for ITA products coverage purposes. - t Quad countries conclude an ITA by no later than the December 1996 Singapore WTO Summit.
+In order to achieve a speedy realization of the GII, as many countries as possible should join the ITA at the Singapore Ministerial Meeting.